DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

-In 2002, a report commissioned to inform a plan for telecommunications in remote communities stated that ‘the best solution to provide Internet and higher bandwidth services, such as videoconferencing, will be via **public online access centers**.
+In 2002, a report commissioned to inform a plan for telecommunications in remote communities stated that ‘the best solution to provide Internet and higher bandwidth services, such as videoconferencing, will be via **public online access centres**.
 Public access is more affordable and is well suited to the generally-communal lifestyle of these remote communities.
 It also provides a central point for community support and training’ (emphasis in original).[^1] The notion that Aboriginal culture requires shared facilities was carried through in a number of subsequent studies.
-Anne Daly, at the Centre for Aboriginal Economic Policy Research, examined 2001 census data, in which she found that while in 2001 30 per cent of the Non-Indigenous population had home internet access, only 10 per cent of the Indigenous population did.
+Anne Daly, at the Centre for Aboriginal Economic Policy Research, examined 2001 census data, in which she found that while in 2001 30 per cent of the non-Indigenous population had home internet access, only 10 per cent of the Indigenous population did.
 This supported the Telecommunications Action Plan for Remote and Indigenous Communities (TAPRIC) findings that computer centers could help overcome